 - Notes (talking points, anecdotes, questions)

-- Note paper and pen to take notes (it's always helpful to let an interviewer know that if it's okay with them, you'd like to take notes during your meeting)
+- Note paper and pen (it's always helpful to let an interviewer know that if it's okay with them, you'd like to take notes during your meeting)

 Be your most authentic professional self